Andrea/Presentations/What_the_mon...key/fsReveal/slides/index.md

 > Most monads are computation expressions, not all computation expressions are monads

-' you can do more with them
+---

-' Computation expressions reuse the normal syntax of the F# language, so you can write code ' using standard constructs like let, for and try .. with, but with a ' different semantics, ' functors (using a research extension), monoids, additive monads, computations constructed using monad transformers and more.
+## let, for and try .. with, but with a different semantics
-' limitations : cant write code that is polimorphic over the type of the computation  (can be done but not idiomatic) ' In Haskell, they are fundamental part of the language and you need them all the time.
-In F#, they are only used when you actually want to write some concrete
-' computation with non-standard behaviour.
-' syntax matters

 ---